ufcg-lsd/arrebol/deploy/README.md

 * The `postgres.env`, to define a password to the database;
 * The `pgadmin.env`, to define an the database admin credentials;
 * Assign the previously defined database password in the `spring.datasource.password` property on `application.properties` file;
 * Configure the `arrebol.json` file to tune Arrebol internals.
+In it you will write the worker nodes ip.

 ## Install